Many Tuesdays Later

 He still thought of her—at odd moments, mostly.
 While chopping vegetables.
 While folding laundry.
 While watching a customer at Salt and Grace light up over something simple, like pie.

 This day was just like all of the others.
-He sat alone on his sectional sofa waiting.
-He sat there until noon.
+He sat alone on his sectional sofa waiting until noon.

-He had a BLT for lunch, and sat out on his balcony for the afternoon, reading Angels in My Hair by Lorna Byrne.
+He had a BLT for lunch, and moved to his balcony for the afternoon, reading Angels in My Hair by Lorna Byrne.

-When he opened the door, she was standing there, hand half-raised to knock.
+When he opened it, she was standing there, hand half-raised to knock.

 Dressed in layered rags—mismatched fabrics that clung to her too loosely.
 A threadbare coat hung from her shoulders, clearly made for someone twice her size.
 Her jeans were torn at the knees, crusted with dirt, the hems frayed beyond repair.
 Her sneakers didn’t match, and neither of them fit.
 One heel was flattened from being stepped on too many times.
 The other had laces tied together in a knot that had probably been there for months.